CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 66.5.1.sec=on the development and application of codes of conduct and codes of practice pursuant to this Regulation, as well as of the Commission’s guidelines;

-66.5.2.sec=the evaluation and review of this Regulation pursuant to Article {Article.112.Xnum}, including as regards the {_serious_incident} reports referred to in Article {Article.73.Xnum}, and the functioning of the EU database referred to in Article {Article.71.Xnum}, the preparation of the delegated or implementing acts, and as regards possible alignments of this Regulation with the Union harmonisation legislation listed in Annex I;
+66.5.2.sec=the evaluation and review of this Regulation pursuant to Article {Article.112.Xnum}, including as regards the {_serious_incident} reports referred to in Article {Article.73.Xnum}, and the functioning of the EU database referred to in Article {Article.71.Xnum}, the preparation of the delegated or implementing acts, and as regards possible alignments of this Regulation with the Union harmonisation legislation listed in Annex {Annex.I.Xnum};

-66.5.3.sec=on technical specifications or existing standards regarding the requirements set out in Chapter III, Section {Chapter.3.Section.2.Xnum};
+66.5.3.sec=on technical specifications or existing standards regarding the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum};

 66.5.4.sec=on the use of {_harmonised_standards} or {_common_specifications} referred to in Articles 40 and 41;